MaastrichtU-IDS/dsri-documentation/website/docs/deploy-filebrowser.md

 title: Filebrowser
 ---

 Filebrowser provides a web UI to upload and download files to and from a persistent volume on the DSRI.
 It is useful when your application does not have a built-in file manager.
-Note that JupyterLab, RStudio, and Visual Studio Code already include a file browser, so you only need this for other deployments.

 :::caution